BlueAndGold - WATCH: Boston College-Notre Dame Postgame Show With Mike Goolsby

 WATCH: Boston College-Notre Dame Postgame Show With Mike Goolsby

-About 15 minutes after the conclusion of the Boston College-Notre Dame game, BlueandGold.com's Mike Singer and former Fighting Irish linebacker Mike Goolsby are going live on YouTube to break down the game.
+BlueandGold.com's Mike Singer and former Fighting Irish linebacker Mike Goolsby went live on Youtube after the conclusion of Notre Dame's 45-31 triumph over Boston College to discuss that and much, much more.

-Click play below to watch the show, or watch via the direct link on YouTube where you can ask questions.
+Click play below to watch the show, and please subscribe to our YouTube page!

-If you miss the show, you can still watch a replay in the video player below or on our YouTube page!
+We've also provided a partial transcription of the show at the bottom of this article.

 ----